oracle-livelabs/oci-migration/ecc-developer-hol/query/useeccdashboards/useeccdashboards.md

 2. Navigate to Fixed Assets Manager -> Assets Command center and then to "Asset Location" dashboard
     ![Assets Location](../images/fix1.png "Assets Location")

-3. Click on "Books" flag to select a book [Flags display count of the configured dimension.
+3. Click on "Books" flag to select a book [The Flags feature, displays the count of the configured dimension.
 Users can make a selection at runtime from the pop up as demonstrated here]
     ![Assets Location](../images/fix21.png "Assets Location")
 4. Click on "OPS CORP" Book Type Code from the "Books" flag pop up
 5. Click on "Unassigned Assets" metric in the summarization bar component to track the unassigned assets.
-[Metrics are used to display the value of a specific metric.
-Metrics can be configured to be either to navigate to a destination dashboard or tab and optionally invoke a refinement action or have no action at all].
+[Metrics display the value of a specific metric, they can be configured to be either to navigate to a destination dashboard or tab and optionally invoke a refinement action or have no action at all].
     ![Assets Location](../images/fix3.png "Assets Location")
-6. From the "Unassigned Assets by Category" tag cloud, click on "Computer" to filter for "Computer" category [The tag cloud cascades to the next level defined by the designer.
+6. From the Tag cloud named "Unassigned Assets by Category", click on "Computer" to filter for "Computer" category [The tag cloud cascades to the next level defined by the designer.
 Any value clicked from a tag cloud would result in refinement and the entire page will be refined for that particular value].
     ![Assets Location](../images/fix4.png "Assets Location")
 7. Drill down to sub-categories by clicking on "PC" from the "Unassigned Assets by Category" tag cloud
     ![Assets Location](../images/fix5.png "Assets Location")
-8. From the "Units assigned by State/County" chart, click on "California" location track assets by location flexfield segments [Key flexfield support for location segment.
+8. From the Chart named "Units assigned by State/County", click on "California" location track assets by location flexfield segments [Key flexfield support for location segment.
 Locations are displayed with dynamic label].
     ![Assets Location](../images/fix6.png "Assets Location")
-9. From the "Units assigned by City" chart[The chart title has changed after cascading as it is dynamic], click on "San Francisco" city to track assets by location flexfield segments
+9. From the Chart named "Units assigned by City" [The chart title has changed after cascading as it is dynamic], click on "San Francisco" city to track assets by location flexfield segments
     ![Assets Location](../images/fix7.png "Assets Location")

-10. In the search bar type "laptop" and hit enter, without waiting and clicking on the suggestions list, to search for "laptop" assets.
+10. In the search bar type "laptop", ignore the suggestion list and hit enter to search for Laptop Assets.
 [This is a record search which allow user to perform a keyword search against specific attribute values assigned to records.
 The resulting records that have matching attribute values are returned, along with any valid refinement values]

     ![Assets Location](../images/fix8.png "Assets Location")